miketsikis/JavaScript1/README.md

 Did you finish the module?
 Good job!
 You're doing great!

-If you feel ready for the next challenge, click [here](https://www.github.com/HackYourFuture/JavaScript2) to go to JavaScript2!
+If you feel ready for the next challenge, click [here](https://www.github.com/SocialHackersCodeSchool/JavaScript2) to go to JavaScript2!

-_The HackYourFuture curriculum is subject to CC BY copyright.
-This means you can freely use our materials, but just make sure to give us credit for it :)_
+## Credit:
+This curriculum is developed by [HackYourFuture](https://github.com/HackYourFuture), modifications, and changes can be found in this Fork.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.